 Another possible impact is produced by the excavations.
 An important volume of soil will be excavated.
-Part of it (the most fertile) will be combined with fertile soil and used to cover the WTGs40 foundations.
-The other part will be used for the rehabilitation of the sites from where the material used for building the foundations is extracted or for the rehabilitation of other damaged sites in the area.
+Part of it (the most fertile) will be combined with fertile soil and used to cover the WTGs41 foundations.
+The other part will be used for the rehabilitation of other damaged sites in the area.
 Excavation work will take into account the wind turbine manufacturer's instructions and local groundwater conditions, so while reducing the environmental impact to guarantee the safety of wind turbines.